 Batts are made up of large rolled-up sheets of fiberglass held together by either aluminum foil or adhesive paper.1

 Batts are the most commonly used form of fiberglass insulation in homes because they make installation quick and convenient.
-They’re designed to fit between standard-sized joists, which means all you need to do to install them is to unroll them and then attach them.
+Batt insulation is designed to fit between standard-sized joists, which means all you need to do to install is to unroll it and then attach.